akshatvermavi/run_time_error__/README.md

 ## About the Project

-**Edpal** is an innovative application designed to connect students, schools, and communities to facilitate seamless sharing of study materials, knowledge, and educational resources.
+**Ed-pal** is an innovative application designed to connect students, schools, and communities to facilitate seamless sharing of study materials, knowledge, and educational resources.
 The app aims to enhance the learning experience by increasing student engagement and reducing study material costs through a collaborative platform.

 ### Key Features: